Kiansharestani/K-Script/README.md

 ### 2. Create a Script File

-Create a file with the `.kpy`File and start write your code.
+Create a file with the `.ks` Format and write your code.

 ### 3. Example Code